mycolorway/tao_on_rails/README.md

 # Why Tao?

-[Ruby on Rails](http://rubyonrails.org/) lacks a recommended way to structure your frontend code for many year.
-Tao on Rails is the one to fill the gap which will modularize your page with the new [Custom Elements v1](https://developers.google.com/web/fundamentals/getting-started/primers/customelements) API.
+[Ruby on Rails](http://rubyonrails.org/) lacks a recommended way to structure your frontend code for many years.
+Tao on Rails is the framework to fill the gap which will modularize your page with the new [Custom Elements v1](https://developers.google.com/web/fundamentals/getting-started/primers/customelements) API.

 ## Installation